 This camp is now full.
 Click here or on the REGISTER Now button to be added to waiting list.

-This week-long program is designed for the more serious student, who wants to build on the lessons they learned in our introductory Mini Medical School camp.
+This week-long program is designed for the more life science experienced student, who wants to build on the lessons learned in our introductory Mini Medical School camp.
 In this program, you will begin learning how to correlate scientific aspects of various systems of the human body (nervous, cardiovascular, digestive, and others) with some clinical manifestations of related diseases that can occur with them.
-You'll study the various systems through a combination of short lectures, hands-on activities, and selected dissections of mammalian organ specimens.
-We'll take several field trips that will give you an inside look at medical education and the delivery of health care, as well as an excellent understanding of the various team players (physicians, physician assistants, nurse practitioners, medical assistants, and others) who are all working to improve public health.
+You'll study the various systems through a combination of short lectures, hands-on activities, and discussions on selected disease processes.
+There will also be lectures to provide you with an excellent understanding of the various team players (physicians, physician assistants, nurse practitioners, medical assistants, and others) who are all working to improve public health.
 Please see the prerequisite section below to determine if this camp is appropriate for you.

 This course is designed for students who have previously completed one of our Mini Medical School 1 sessions.
 Some exceptions may be made for students who have previous experience in the subject matter.
 To request a waiver to take Mini Medical School 2 without having taken Mini Medical School 1, please email us at firstname.lastname@example.org before registering.
 Be sure to include your student’s name, age/grade, and a description of why you believe he or she is qualified to skip into the second level (including previous healthcare-related seminars, workshops, and programs; life-science related academic courses; and previous experience with medical research).